Djobleezy/llama3-gui/README.md

 higher values lead to more varied answers.
 The token limit sets the maximum length of each reply.

+## Minimum requirements

+Running the full stack locally requires a machine with at least:

+- 4 CPU cores
+- 8 GB of system memory
+- 12 GB of free disk space for the model and indexes
+- (optional) a GPU with 8 GB or more of VRAM for faster inference

+The containers should run on Linux, macOS or Windows as long as Docker is available.

 ## Offline usage

 To run in an airgapped environment you must build the Docker images while you